Accessibility at CDOT

 We have used XHTML 1.0 and CSS that conforms to specification, as laid out by the W3C because we believe that usability and accessibility must have a solid foundation.
 If anything on this web site does not validate correctly, please contact the Site Administration, and not the Plone Team.

-We have also endeavored to achieve AA accessibility as measured against version 2.1 of the WCAG.
+We have also endeavored to achieve AA accessibility as measured against Web Content Accessibility Guidelines (WCAG 2.2).
 We are aware however, that a number of the checkpoints of the WCAG are subjective — and although we are sure that we have met them squarely, there may be instances where interpretation may vary.

 About Plone

-This site uses the Open Source Content Management System Plone and has been designed to be completely accessible and usable, working in accordance with the Web Content Accessibility Guidelines (WCAG 2.2).
-If there is anything on this site — accessibility or validation related — that is not according to the standard, please contact the Site Administration, and not the Plone Team.
+This site uses the Open Source Content Management System Plone and has been designed to be completely accessible and usable, working in accordance with WCAG 2.2.
+If there is anything on this site — accessibility or validation related — that is not according to the standard, please contact CDOT via the Contact Us page, and not the Plone Team.

 Available Access Keys